 At this point, the commander-in-chief realized the Bodhisatta was getting divine assistance of some sort, so they adjusted their strategy.
 The Bodhisatta’s next task was to find a park warden who had all four virtues, something not even a god can just make.
 The Bodhisatta was dejected because he knew that Indra could not complete this task for him.
 He decided it would be better to die a lonely death out in the wilderness than to die at the hand of a man, so he walked away from the city.
 Eventually he took a seat under a tree and reflected on goodness while waiting to die.

-- Once when I was a king I always ate meat and drank lots of alcohol.
+- Once when I was a king, I always ate meat and drank lots of alcohol.
 One holy day, when animals could not be slaughtered, some dogs ate the meat that had been prepared for my dinner the day before.
-The queen told the cook that I was so fond of my young son that if I was holding him while I ate I would not notice that it was a meatless meal.
-So she placed my son on my lap and the cook brought my dishes.
+The queen told the cook that I was so fond of my young son that if I was holding him while I ate, I would not notice that it was a meatless meal.
+She placed my son on my lap and the cook brought my dishes.
 But my queen was wrong and I did notice.
 In a drunken rage I broke my son’s neck and threw his body in front of the cook and told him to prepare me some meat.
 Out of fear of me, he did it, and I ate my own son’s flesh.
-The next morning I learned what I had done and from that point on, I have abstained from strong drink.
+The next morning, I learned what I had done, and from that point on, I have abstained from strong drink.

 In the Lifetime of the Buddha

 The commander-in-chief was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
-When he was informed that Devadatta had made plans to kill him, the Buddha told this story to his disciples so they knew that Devadatta had also tried to kill him in the past, but couldn’t even make him afraid.
+When he was informed that Devadatta had made plans to kill him, the Buddha told his disciples this story so they knew that Devadatta had also tried to kill him in the past, but couldn’t even make him afraid.